mpv-player/mpv/README.md

 MPlayer drop-in replacement.

-If you are wondering what's different from mplayer2 and MPlayer, an incomplete and now unmaintained list of changes is located [here][mplayer-changes].
+If you are wondering what's different from mplayer2 and MPlayer, an incomplete and largely unmaintained list of changes is located [here][mplayer-changes].

 ## Contact

 Most activity happens on the IRC channel and the github issue tracker.
-The mailing lists are mostly unused.

  - **GitHub issue tracker**: [issue tracker][issue-tracker] (report bugs here)
  - **User IRC Channel**: `#mpv` on `irc.freenode.net`